uunicorn/rotax-dcdi/README.md

  - in-place measurements on the running engine
  - experiments with the module on the bench

+All experiments were done on the old SMD module PN 965358.

 # Understanding what to expect from the charging coils

 According to the manual, stator has 10 poles, 8 of which are allocated for alternator and remaining two are independent charging coils supplying power to each DCDI module.